-- The project must have been completed during academic year 2017-2018 as part of an undergraduate class (optional projects are permitted).
-Note: When submitting a project, students will be asked to indicate their instructors name and contact information in order to verify this information.
+- The project must have been completed during academic year 2018-2019 as part of an undergraduate class (optional projects are permitted).
+Note: When submitting a project, students will be asked to indicate their instructor's name and contact information in order to verify this information.

-- Each student can be the author or a co-author of only one project submitted for the USCLAP competition, and cannot also be an author or co-author of a project submitted to USRESP.
+- Each student can be the author or a co-author of only one project submitted for the USCLAP competition.

 The winning projects will be featured on the CAUSE web site and announced in the Amstat News journal published by the American Statistical Association.
 The authors of the winning projects may also be invited to present their work at the electronic undergraduate statistics conference.
-Cash prizes will be awarded to first, second and third place.
+Cash prizes will be awarded to winning projects!

 Guidelines for submission:

 On the submission page you will be asked to provide the following:

 - Important: Submissions will be blind-reviewed.
 Names of authors, university information, or any information linked to authors should NOT be placed in the report - author information belongs on the submission form only.

-- A 3-page or shorter paper or up to 20 slides reporting the results of your project that includes the following:
+- A 3-page (or shorter) paper reporting the results of your project that includes the following: